Loading...

 The true cost will depend on the type of item you are having pressure washed, as well as the size of the area.
 As an example, items such as boats or cars will usually be priced as a fixed fee, rather than according to area size as is the case with driveways.

-Discretionary costs may also be added where additional services are required, or if your driveway doesn’t mean the minimum size requirements.
+Discretionary costs may also be added where additional services are required, or if your driveway doesn’t meet the minimum size requirements.

 Is it worth getting pressure washing?

-When your home or property is looking dirty, it’s not a pretty sight.
-The magic of pressure washing is it involves very little effort yet produces superior results.
+When your home or property is looking dirty, it's not a pretty sight.
+While pressure washing prices may seem like an added expense, the magic of pressure washing is it involves very little effort yet produces superior results.
 Plus, the majority of regular cleaning products aren’t suitable for cleaning outdoor materials anyway, especially driveways.
 On the other hand, pressure washing literally removes all of the hassle and fuss, while giving you the best possible finish.
 So yes, it’s definitely worth it!

-Find the best professional for the job on Bark today.
+Find the best pressure washing contractor on Bark today.

 Get quotes from Pressure Washing Contractors near you